White-Wind-LLC/table/README.md

 - **BooleanTableFilter**: equals; optional `getTitle(BooleanType)`.
 - **DateTableFilter**: gt/gte/lt/lte/equals/between (uses `kotlinx.datetime.LocalDate`).
 - **EnumTableFilter<T: Enum<T>>**: in/not_in/equals with `options: List<T>` and `getTitle(T)`.
+- **DisabledTableFilter**: special marker filter type that completely disables filtering for a column while keeping the API contract (no filter UI is rendered for such columns in filter panels and conditional formatting dialogs).

 Applying filters to data is app‑specific.
 Example: